TraxNet/protoapi.js/README.md

 ## Getting objects

-Searching for objects is accomplished using protoapi.get fir a filter object as first argument.
-A wide range of query operands are supported, please check [ProtoAPI's documentation](http://protoapi.com/docs/queries) on how to perform complex queries using filter objects here.
+Searching for objects is accomplished using protoapi.get with a filter object as first argument.
+A wide range of query operands are supported, please check [ProtoAPI's documentation](http://protoapi.com/docs/queries) on how to perform complex queries using filter objects [here](http://localhost/docs/queries).

 	// Get all summatory operations stored at ProtoAPI protoapi( 'operations' ).get( {type: '+' }, function( response ){ // do something with your data });